 Vanessa Donnelly was born in Manchester in 1970 and is currently living and working in North Devon.
 She received a BA(Hons) Embroidery, Manchester Metropolitan University (1997 - 2000) and a MA Textiles, Manchester Metropolitan University, Manchester (2001).

 She has been invited to exhibit in group shows at galleries throughout the UK, including The Biscuit Factory, Newcastle; Artist showcase, YSP; Etsy art show, London; and selected in numerous open call exhibitions in both the UK and Australia.
 In 2015 she had her first solo show The Undoing of Penelope at Bankley Gallery, Levenshulme, following a residency at Bankley Studios.
 In 2016/17 she was artist in residence as part of Castlefield Gallery, New Art spaces, Rochdale.
-She recently opened her home studio in Hartland as part of the Artland Open Studios, 2025.
+In 2025 she opened her home studio in Hartland as part of the Artland Open Studios.
+She is part of the ‘Passing Through’ project with Studio 10, East Quay, Watchet, Somerset, 2025 and Studio KIND, Barnstaple, North Devon, 2026.

 Biography